transparency-dev/static-ct/deployment/live/gcp/ci/README.md

 unset TESSERA_BASE_NAME
 ```

-Add the Artifact Registry which is in the Cloud Build pull request.
-The expected Docker repository is `${GOOGLE_REGION}-docker.pkg.dev/${GOOGLE_PROJECT}/docker-ci`.
-(Take the [Artifact Registry terraform module](/deployment/modules/gcp/artifactregistry/) as the setup reference.)
+You need an Artifact Registry repository to store container images; adapt the configs and commands below to use your registry of choice.
+The rest of these instructions assume that the repository is hosted on GCP, and called `${GOOGLE_REGION}-docker.pkg.dev/${GOOGLE_PROJECT}/docker-ci`.
+For reference, here's a [terraform module](/deployment/modules/gcp/artifactregistry/) you can use to set up such a registry.

 Build and push the Docker image to Artifact Registry repository: